ncelebic/ansible-redis/README.md

 ```

 Now you're cooking with gas!
 Running this playbook should have you ready to go with a Redis master and three slaves.

+You can also specify redis_slaveof in the host_vars in the playbook.
+That way, there's no division of hosts.

 ### Redis Sentinel